TkTech/ckanext-cloudstorage/README.md

     ckan.plugins = stats cloudstorage

-If you haven't already, setup [CKAN file storage](ckanstorage) or the file upload button will not appear.
+If you haven't already, setup [CKAN file storage][ckanstorage] or the file upload button will not appear.

 Every driver takes two options, regardless of which one you use.
 Both